tloeber/MLOps-best-practices/best-practices/MLOps/platforms/build-vs-buy/readme.md

 # Conclusion

-- **Try to find a *managed* service*** - having to deal with lower levels problems such as managing the infrastructure and having to deal with the problems that come with distributed systems (e.g., partial failure) failures adds unnecessary complexity.
+- **Try to find a *managed* service*** - having to deal with lower levels problems such as managing the infrastructure and having to deal with the problems that come with distributed systems (e.g., partial failure) adds unnecessary complexity.
 While leveraging a managed service costs extra, once you factor in the cost of engineers' time, managed services are often much cheaper.
   Remember: Successful companies focus on their business's *core* expertise, and try to offload everything else!